-White Sox 9, Yankees 2

-In Chicago, Mike Clevinger pitched six strong innings, Elvis Andrus drove in three runs and Chicago won for the fourth time in five games.
+White Sox 9, Yankees 2 In Chicago, Mike Clevinger pitched six strong innings, Elvis Andrus drove in three runs and Chicago won for the fourth time in five out of their last 11 games.
+They began the day five games back from a wild-card spot.
+The only offense they could muster against Clevinger was a solo homer by Giancarlo Stanton - his 18th.
+The Yankees were 0 for 7 with runners in scoring position as Clevinger (5-5) held them to three hits.